 Even if you purchase trendy outfits to look professional, they aren’t deductible unless they are part of a uniform or branded with your company’s logo.
 Fashionable items, no matter how work-appropriate, do not qualify for a tax deduction.

 If you’re still unsure whether your clothing is tax deductible, please get in touch.
+Consulting a tax agent can provide clarity and ensure you maximize your deductions.
 Business Like NZ has been providing professional, yet affordable tax and business advice to the Auckland region and beyond for years!

 If you would like to know more about tax deductible expenses in general, check out our blog: What expenses are tax-deductible?